Documents Required for Aadhaar Updates

 What About Your Mobile Number, Email, or Biometrics?

-You might be wondering about updating your mobile number, email address, or even your fingerprints and iris scan (known as biometrics).
-These types of updates are handled a little differently.
+When updating your mobile number, email address, or even your fingerprints and iris scan (known as biometrics), the process differs slightly.

 Updates That Usually Don’t Require Documents